"Python Basics and Practice for Beginners: 2) Data Types and Operators" (1-2)

 > In this example, we create a list of numbers.

-We use the 'sort( )' method to sort the numbers in ascending order.
+'sort( )' method to sort the numbers

 Finally, we print the sorted list.